 Azure AD App (Optional)

-If you want to create your Azure AD app, it requires the following actions:
+If you want to create your own Azure AD app.
+All that it requires are the following actions:

 That should be it.
 I hope this article helps you to get your kids/partner out of the office.
 Feel free to share your feedback/ideas/results.